-Unscrew the impeller from the shaft.
+Unscrew the impeller in a counterclockwise direction.
 Use caution when removing the impeller; tension on the seal spring will be released as the impeller is unscrewed.

 Inspect the impeller and replace it if cracked or badly worn.
-Slide the impeller adjusting shims (37) off the impeller shaft.
-Tie and tag the shims, or measure and record their thickness for ease of reassembly.
+Slide the impeller adjusting shims (7) off the impeller shaft.
+Tie and tag the shims or measure and record their thickness for ease of reassembly.